Person-93/cookiecutters/README.md

 ## Contribution

-Unless stated otherwise, any contribution submitted for inclusion in this work shall be licensed as above without and additional terms and conditions.
+Unless stated otherwise, any contribution submitted for inclusion in this work shall be licensed as above without any additional terms and conditions.